Is soup good for weight loss? Here’s what the research says

 Finally, there are studies dating back to the 1980s that tell us that having soup often can help maintain a healthy weight [2].

-Studies in the US, Europe and Asia have all found similar results — which is that people who eat soup tended to have lower body weight and a smaller waist circumference than non-soup eaters.
+Studies in the US, Europe and Asia have all found similar results, which is that people who eat soup tend to have lower body weight and a smaller waist circumference than non-soup eaters.

 While these large population studies are good for making connections, they don’t prove soup was the main factor in the results.